effiong-okon/soc-home-lab/README.md

 ---

-### Phase 6 — Attack Simulation & SOC Investigation
+### Phase 6: Attack Simulation & SOC Investigation

 This is the part that makes the lab real.
-I simulated five attack techniques directly on the Windows Victim machine using built-in Windows tools — no third-party exploit frameworks needed.
-For each attack I documented the simulation, then switched to Splunk to investigate the generated alerts exactly as a SOC analyst would.
+I simulated five attack techniques directly on the Windows Victim machine using built-in Windows tools, no third-party exploit frameworks needed.
+For each attack, I documented the simulation, then switched to Splunk to investigate the generated alerts exactly as a SOC analyst would.

 ---

-#### Attack 1 — Brute Force (MITRE T1110)
+#### Attack 1: Brute Force (MITRE T1110)

 I simulated 10 rapid failed login attempts against the Windows machine using a PowerShell script, generating repeated EventCode 4625 (Failed Logon) events.
-The key indicator here is timing — 10 failures in under 30 seconds is humanly impossible when typing manually, which immediately signals an automated attack.
+The key indicator here is timing; 10 failures in under 30 seconds is humanly impossible when typing manually, which immediately signals an automated attack.

 ![Brute Force Simulation](screenshots/phase-6-attack-simulation/13%20Simulating%20brute%20force%20attack%20on%20Windows%20Victim%20VM%20using%20PowerShell%20%E2%80%94%20MITRE%20T1110.jpg)